Skip to main content

 Sliding Window Context Management+

 Maintains a configurable window of recent messages.
 When exceeded, older messages are compressed into a running summary rather than dropped.
-Default window is 12 messages but configurable via environment variable.
+Default window is described as 12 messages in the supplied content and is configurable via environment variable.

 Use Case:

-A customer support chatbot keeps the last 20 messages in full while preserving a summary of the entire conversation for context, so the agent doesn't repeat questions already answered.
+A customer support chatbot keeps recent messages in full while preserving a summary of the earlier conversation for context, so the agent can avoid repeating questions already answered.

 Incremental Summarization+